 The results are in!
-After three rounds of judging, the work of twenty-six young authors have been chosen to appear in the 2017 edition of Bluefire, the literary journal of our foundation.
-Thank you to the more than 630 students who participated in this year’s contest, and congratulations to the newly published authors.
+After three rounds of judging, the works of twenty-three young authors have been chosen to appear in the 2019 edition of Bluefire, the literary journal of our foundation.
+Thank you to the hundreds of students who participated in this year’s contest, and congratulations to the newly published authors.

 $1000 Scholarship Winners